Sabicool/Medicine/01 Disciplines/Clinical/Procedures/Laryngeal Mask Airway Insertion.md

 ![[Pasted image 20260615163132.png]]
 4. Continue until resistance is felt
 5. As the cuff is insufflate, the LMA may move out of the mouth a few centimetres
+6. Secure the laryngeal mask airway with tape
 # Sources
 Lighthall, G., Harrison, T.K., Chu, L.F., 2013.
 Laryngeal Mask Airway in Medical Emergencies.
 New England Journal of Medicine 369, e26. [https://doi.org/10.1056/NEJMvcm0909669](https://doi.org/10.1056/NEJMvcm0909669)